nddave/Ayo/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-Program is created by [Nirman Dave](http://www.nirmandave.com) as a form of assignment for Artificial Intelligence CS263 course at Hampshire College, Amherst MA.
+Program is created by [Nirman Dave](http://www.nirmandave.com) as a form of assignment for Artificial Intelligence CS263 course at Hampshire College, Amherst MA under Professor Lee Spector.